yueyang1101/ece143team15/README.md

            -> run command: python src/DataProcessing/processTrade.py

-           -> description: The file reads in the data from data/OriginalData/production-vs-consumption-co2-emissions.csv, and generate the data with the net CO2 emission
+           -> description: The file reads in the data from data/OriginalData/production-vs-consumption-co2-emissions.csv, and generate the data with the net CO2 emission and stored the data in data/FinalData/HeatmapData

      b)processFeatureTemp.py